gessa2020/Technology_trends/README.md

 ## Skills demonstrated.
 - I used python for web scrapping and data retrival from api
-- I used jupyter notebooks and vscode as IDE for the project
+- I used jupyter notebooks and vscode as IDEs for the project
-- I used IBM Cognos dashboard tool for visualization.
+- I used IBM Cognos dashboard tool for survey data visualization.

 ## Data sourcing
 We scrape data of  the **name of the programming language** and **average annual salary** from the <a href="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DA0321EN-SkillsNetwork/labs/datasets/Programming_Languages.html">URL</a>  provided by skills network labs.